Issah Moro

-Issah Moro (born December 24, 1974) is a Ghanaian retired football forward.
+Issah Umoro (born December 24, 1974) is a Ghanaian retired football forward.

 During his career he played with Ghanaian clubs Great Olympics and Dwarfs, before moving to Slovenia where he played for Beltinci and Olimpija.
 He then moved to Austria, where he played for First Vienna FC, before returning to Slovenia, playing for Livar.
 He also played for KF Trepça'89 in the Kosovar Superleague.